ClaimingCookie5/apprenticeship_portfolio/README.md

 - Third team: This was all Credera engineers doing client work, including one team lead that would cover the product owners role, doing a lot of liaising between client and our team, and about seven engineers of various levels.
 - Fourth team: This team is the one I am currently in, having one team lead and three engineers, with one of the three floating between this team and the previous team I was in.

-Having been in quite a few teams it's interesting to see the differences between work cultures.
+Having been in quite a few teams, it's interesting to see the differences between work cultures.
 Client culture is like night and day between Credera, there seems to be a fear from client engineers owning up to mistakes for fear of losing ones job.
 At Credera we are encouraged to come forward if we make/spot a mistake as this leads to quick resolutions and a learning opportunity.
+At Credera we follow an Agile process and try to show Clients the benefits of this approach where they might be using a Waterfall approach, or they are trying to use an Agile approach but are not using the methodologies correctly, e.g. Client would hold a sprint planning session and it could go off course and become another stand up.
+Agile specific methods of working get diluted often, so I try to impart what I have learned so far at Credera.
-*(S2, K18, S8)*
+*(K9, S2, K18, S8)*

+### How My Occupation Fits Into The Wider Digital Landscape

+Working on Client we have to adhere to many regulatory requirements.
+In complying with the Payment Card Industry Data Security Standard **(PCI DSS)**, I handled the installation of FireEye and Tanium onto base VM templates, and built automated tests that check whether VMs built off of the templates are in compliance with PCI DSS.

+[Here](https://experience.trellix.com/noelhollistx/home/using-fireeye-endpoint-for-pci-and-hipaahitech-compliance#:~:text=HOW%20FIREEYE%20ENDPOINT,PCI%20DSS%20COMPLIANCE) is a link to how FireEye helps to facilitate compliance with PCI DSS.

+*Tanium solves nearly all the IT infrastructure related requirements, including 100% of the repetitive tasks like monthly patching, weekly file integrity monitoring and quarterly vulnerability scanning, etc.* - Tanium

+*(K22)*

 ## Knowledge, Skills and Behaviours